 Kasuga-taisha's approach is lined with stone lanterns — approximately 2,000 of them, donated by worshippers over centuries.
 Some are pristine, recently maintained.
 Others are consumed by moss, their inscriptions worn smooth.
 Deer weave between them, nibbling grass.

 The shrine itself is Shinto — red-orange painted wood, white paper streamers (shide), a sense of emptiness that is the opposite of Todai-ji's overwhelming presence.
-Where the Buddha demanded attention through scale, Kasuga achieves it through absence.
+Where the Buddha demands attention through scale, Kasuga achieves it through absence.
 The inner sanctum is mostly empty space.
 You feel the space more than any object in it.

 Day 2: Horyu-ji and the Weight of Wood